mahmoud/lithoxyl/docs/action.rst

 There's quite a bit going on, but Lithoxyl has several tricks that let it flow with the semantics of applications.
-First, let's learn a bit about these attributes, starting with the Record level.
+First, let's learn a bit about these attributes, starting with the Action level.

-.. automodule:: lithoxyl.record
+.. automodule:: lithoxyl.action

 .. _levels:

-Record level
+Action level
 ------------

 Levels are a basic indicator of how important a block of application